open-ephys/acq-board-docs/source/Build-Instructions/Putting-it-all-together.rst

 Putting it all together
 ***********************************

-Installing the FPGA
+Installing the FPGA module
 ###################################

 If your acquisition board did not come with an FPGA, or if you built it yourself, you'll have to buy and install your own.
-We recommend using the XEM6310-LX45 ($499.95), which transmits data via USB 3.0, and supports up to 512 channels of simultaneous data acquisition.
-The board is also compatible with the Opal Kelly 6010-LX45 FPGA module ($399.95), which uses USB 2.0 and can handle up to 128 channels.
+You can get an Open Ephys FPGA module from our store.

-Required components: Opal Kelly FPGA, heatsink
+Required components: FPGA module, heatsink

 Tools: M3 hex key or Phillips screwdriver, depending on your specific board